-Think Mt Field National Park when you want the full spectrum of an outdoor Tasmanian adventure in one convenient location!
+Think Mt Field National Park when you want the full spectrum of an outdoor Tasmanian adventure in one convenient location.

 Mt Field National Park Alpine Territory

-Capturing a Tasmanian Wombat
+Capture a Tasmanian Wombat

 Mt Field National Park even turned on a sprinkling of snow for my visit, with enough of the white stuff at Lake Dobson for a snowman, even!
 And if that wasn’t exciting enough, I then met my first Tasmanian wombat.
-I was so stunned that I could barely whip off the gloves and camera lens to “capture” the cute creature.
+I was so stunned I could barely whip off the gloves and camera lens to capture the cute creature.
 The excitement was all mine obviously; he barely offered me a second glance as he wandered right by my feet.

-Mt Field National Park: the Nasties!!
+Mt Field National Park: Tall Trees